 Moreover, it seeks to expand the scope of secondary evidence to include copies made from the original as evidence.

-“Oral accounts of the contents of a document given by some person who has himself seen it and giving matching hash # value of the original record will also be admissible as proof of evidence in the form of secondary evidence,” the Bill says.
+“Oral accounts of the contents of a document given by some person who has himself seen it and giving matching hash # value of the original record will also be admissible as proof of evidence in the form of secondary evidence,” the Act says.
 Videography while recording the statement of victims of sexual crimes will also be made mandatory, it adds.

 Also Read: Parliament debate isn’t extinct yet, Monsoon session shows

-The Bills and changes
+The Acts and changes

-Speaking on the last day of Lok Sabha, Shah said that the three Bills were prepared after comprehensive discussions and studies, and took four years.
+Speaking on the last day of Lok Sabha, Shah had said that the three Bills were prepared after comprehensive discussions and studies, and took four years.

 He added that the laws that are being replaced were essentially aimed at safeguarding the continuation of the British administration and their objective was to punish, not deliver justice.
 The new laws will safeguard constitutional rights and deliver justice.
 These laws will be imbibed with the Indian soul, he added.